How to configure PostgreSQL HA with Patroni?

 After this we need to setup load balancer to point it to active (Leader) Postgres database.
 For this you need two HAProxy servers or if you are setting this on cloud you can use load balancers provided by cloud provider.

-• Install haproxy on both servers:
+Install HAProxy on both servers:

-dnf install haproxy
+apt install haproxy

 global